 PROFILE: Created in 1953 by Howard Hughes, the Howard Hughes Medical Institute is a major funder devoted entirely to science.
 The institute seeks to promote “human knowledge within the field of the basic sciences (principally the field of medical research and medical education) and the effective application thereof for the benefit of mankind.”
-Although the large majority of its grantmaking supports science research—with the unique tactic of putting scientists fully on the foundation's payroll—it has a lesser programs for education.
+Although the foundation prioritizes science research—with the unique tactic of putting scientists fully on the foundation's payroll, it funds some work for STEM education.

 HHMI also funds individuals through its Exceptional Research Opportunities (EXORP) and fellowships programs.
 EXORP gives students from disadvantaged backgrounds $5,000 in addition to “10 weeks of full-time research in the lab of an HHMI scientist,” “participation in a local summer research program,” and covers travel and housing costs to work on and present their findings at two meetings at HHMI headquarters.
 The institute’s fellowship programs are as follows:

 Gilliam Fellowships for Advanced Study are open to PhD students from underrepresented groups in science.
 Students receive up to three years of support during their dissertation research.
 Compensation varies but averages around $50,000 per year.